VishnuSanal/DialogMusicPlayer/README.md

 # DialogMusicPlayer - A simple music player dialog :)
-The stock music player on my phone needed unnecesary permissions!
+The stock music player on my phone needed unnecessary permissions!
 So, I created one on my own :D

 # How it looks!